wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 The Wavefront Collector for Kubernetes automatically starts collecting metrics from many commonly used applications:
 * The collector auto discovers endpoints using labels.
 See [Auto Discovery](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/main/docs/discovery.md#auto-discovery).
-* The collector also scrapes Prometheus metric endpoints such as API server, etcd, and NGINX.
+* The collector also scrapes Prometheus metric endpoints such as API server, `etcd`, and NGINX.

 You can also configure the Collector to collect data from Telegraf application sources, such as Redis, RabbitMQ. etc., using the [configuration.md](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/main/docs/configuration.md#telegraf_source) file.